Skip to navigation Skip to main content Skip to footer

 • An Energy Performance Certificate – By law every home on the market must have an up-to-date EPC to show potential buyers how energy-efficient the property is.
 Each EPC is valid for 10 years, so you may already have one from when you originally bought your home-but if not, you can get an EPC online (please note there may be a charge for this).

-• Details that will help us market your home – You should take detailed pictures of your home which we can use to advertise your property on the Help to Buy North West website (www.helptobuynw.org.uk).
+• Details that will help us market your home - You should take detailed pictures of your home which we can use to advertise your property on our website.
 To get the best response, we would recommend having at least one high-resolution image taken of your home from the outside and one from the inside.
+Pictures should be taken in landscape format and be saved as a jpeg in order to upload these to our website.

 • Any other details you think may be useful to us – The more information you can provide to us, the better!
-Sending us things like your solicitor’s details and any other details that you think will help the sales process will save a lot of time in the long-run, leaving us more time to find the perfect buyer for your home!
+Sending us things like your solicitor’s details and any other details that you think will help the sales process will save a lot of time in the long-run.

 When you have collated all this information, you can then send it over to sales@homeshub.co.uk and a member of the team will be in touch.

 Once you’ve completed the previous steps, your property is now ready to be marketed!
-We aim to advertise all homes within 5 working days of receiving all of the information required – at this point, we actively advertise your home on our website and look through our database of interested buyers to see if we know anyone who may be interested in buying your property.
+We aim to advertise all homes within 10 working days of receiving all of the information required – at this point, we actively advertise your home on our website.

-If we are unable to find a buyer ourselves, you will be able to put your home on the open market for general sale.
-If this is the case, we will require the name and contact information of the estate agent that you have instructed to sell your home, so we can keep up-to-date with how your sale is progressing.
+You can also put your home on the open market for general sale.
+If this is the case, we will require the name and contact information of the estate agent that you have instructed to sell your home.

 Whilst you are welcome to accept a higher offer on your home, we are unable to market your property for more than the RICS valuation.

-Whether the applicant comes through the Help to Buy North West database or through the open market, your sales process will proceed in exactly the same way:
+Whether the applicant comes through our website or through the open market, your sales process will proceed in exactly the same way:

 1. As with a traditional house purchase, you will arrange with potential buyers a suitable time for viewing your home.

-2. If an applicant wants to apply for your property, they will need to complete an application on the Help to Buy North West website (as you did when you were buying the property yourself).
+2. If an applicant wants to apply for your property, they will need to complete an application with us.

-3. Within 4 days we will contact the applicant, informing them if they are eligible and able to proceed.
-If so, we will then put them in touch with an independent financial advisor to make sure that they are eligible for a mortgage.
+3. Within 10 working days we will contact the applicant, informing them if they are eligible and able to proceed.
+If so, we will then put them in touch with an independent financial advisor to make sure that they are eligible to proceed.

-4. Once they have qualified for the necessary mortgage, we will let you know that you have an eligible buyer – at this point, they can put in an offer to you.
+4. Once they have passed the affordability assessment, we will let you know that you have an eligible buyer – at this point, they can put in an offer to you.

-5. Once you have an agreed offer price, you need to let us know in writing, and we will then reserve the property and send both you and your buyer a written confirmation, at which point you then have 7 days to instruct a solicitor to push through your sale.
+5. Once you have an agreed offer price, you need to let us know in writing, we will then send both you and your buyer a written confirmation, at which point you then need to instruct a solicitor to push through your sale.

 6. Once we have received the contact information for both sets of solicitors, we will then begin the official conveyancing process, which will transfer your property from your name to your buyer’s.

-7. Don’t be worried if it takes some time for your buyer’s mortgage offer to come through – it’s normal for this to take between 4-6 weeks.
-However, if your buyer hasn’t had a survey of your property within 2 weeks of instructing their solicitor, get in touch with us as soon as possible, as this could delay the process.
+7. Don’t be worried if it takes some time for your buyer’s mortgage offer to come through – it’s normal for this to take some time.

-8. Once the buyer’s survey has been completed, your solicitor will send a list of enquiries to our leasehold team.
-Please note – it can take up to 10 days for us to respond to these enquires, and there may be a fee for this.
+8. Once the buyer’s survey has been completed, your solicitor will send a list of enquiries to us (LPE/Management pack).
+Please note – it can take up to 10 days for us to respond to these enquires, and there will be a fee for this.

 9. Your solicitor will let you know once the conveyancing has been completed – at this point, you’ll be ready to exchange and officially sell your home!